breadboard-ai/breadboard/seeds/graph-runner/README.md

 An interesting property of computing required edges is that the properties that are passed along the edges are being collected for future consumption for every node that could be visited.
 Once the node is visited, the properties are consumed, and need to be collected all over again for the node to be re-visited.

 This is not always desirable.
-Sometimes, we want to pass the same property to the same node every time the node is visited.
+Sometimes, we want to pass the same value of the property to the same node every time the node is visited.
 In such cases, we can mark the edge as "constant".

 Consider this graph: